Noah Abatneh: International career

+Abatneh was born in Canada to an Ethiopian father and Canadian mother.
 In January 2021, he was called up to the Canada U20 for a camp.
 He was again called up in March 2022 for two friendlies against Costa Rica U20.
 Afterwards, he was named to the squad for the 2022 CONCACAF U-20 Championship.

+In January 2026, he was named to the Canada senior team for the first time, for a training camp and friendly against Guatemala.
+He appeared in the match against Guatamala, however, as it was designated a B-level friendly, it did not count as an official senior cap.